joshuagruenstein/RobbyTheRobot/README.md

 ### Current Features

-A differential-drive robot can be accurately kinematically simulated and controlled (with or without acceleration).
-A gyro sensor has also been implemented for reading rotational velocity.
-Should work on Mac and Linux, but Windows is unlikely due to different socket-y stuff.
+- Differential-drive motor control with acceleration
+- Gyro sensor for reading rotational velocity
+- Pen control for drawing (inspired by the logo turtle)
+- Scalable input and output structures for adding virtual io
+- Mac and Linux support

 ### Progress